elastic/package-storage/packages/infoblox/0.1.0/docs/README.md

-# Barracuda integration
+# Infoblox integration

-This integration is for Barracuda device's logs.
+This integration is for Infoblox device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `nios` dataset: supports Infoblox NIOS logs.

-### Waf
+### Nios

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `nios` dataset collects Infoblox NIOS logs.

 **Exported fields**